mwpowellhtx/Kingdom.Collections/README.md

 Re-writing any of these assemblies in terms of [*C++ CLI*](https://en.wikipedia.org/wiki/C%2B%2B/CLI) may be a non-starter at least in the near and medium term after all.
 From reading various blogs, etc, it seems as though it is not on the *Microsoft* agenda to migrate any *C++ CLI* support in terms of *.NET Core* or *.NET Standard* support.

-I do still want to consider furnishing first class collection objects, not just syntactic sugar in the form of collection extension methods, but this effort is not high on our list of priorities at the moment.
+We do still want to consider furnishing first class collection objects, not just syntactic sugar in the form of collection extension methods, but this effort is not high on our list of priorities at the moment.
 It is a work in progress at the time of this posting.

 Thank you so much and enjoy!